nairobilug/nairobilug.or.ke/content/meetup-march-2026-learning-to-contribute-to-open-source.md

 > **"How to contribute to (project name)"** For example: how to contribute to Mozilla/Fedora/Gentoo etc.

 Most large open source organizations have detailed documentation explaining how to get started.
+That said, documentation quality can vary a lot from one project to another.
+Some communities invest heavily in newcomer guides (for example, [Kernel Newbies](https://kernelnewbies.org/)), while others expect you to learn more by interacting with maintainers and existing contributors.

+It is also worth looking at organization culture when choosing where and how to contribute.
+Smaller organizations can be a good place to start too, since core developers may have more time to work with new contributors, even if they do not always have a structured onboarding program.

 Before doing that though, it is important to know **why you want to contribute**.

 Your motivation might be: